Body Positive: National HIV Treatment Seminar

 Body Positive hosts annual National HIV Treatment Seminars which gives an update on the latest treatments, HIV and AIDS epidemiology report, and what's happening in the HIV sector.
 The Seminar is open to the public to register, as well as, having a clinical component to medical staff.

 Men's retreat

-Body Positive host annual men’s retreat for HIV positive people so they can develop a support network and to create a safe and supportive environment for HIV positive men.
+Body Positive host annual men's retreat for HIV positive people so they can develop a support network and to create a safe and supportive environment for HIV positive men.

 Auckland’s Puawai Festival

-In 2015, the first Auckland’s Puawai Festival festival was held over a six day period to empower people living with HIV.
+In 2015, the first Auckland's Puawai Festival was held over a six-day period to empower people living with HIV.
 The festival was a collaboration between Body Positive, Positive Women Inc, Borni Te Rongopai Tukiwaho and in the later events with the New Zealand Aids Foundation (now known as Burnett Foundation).
 The event came about when Body Positive approached Borni Te Rongopai Tukiwaho through performance and art.
 The festival was held annual, generally near World AIDS Day, however, the festival has not happened since the Covid Pandemic.